-

 Eye Tracking the ‘Villa’: A First Step toward Understanding How We Experience Architecture

-Villa Rotunda by architect Palladio is, arguably, one of the most significant buildings in architectural history.
-Designed in the late 16th-century as a country house in Vicenza, Italy for a retiring cleric, its captivating elevations would go on to provide … Continue reading
+La Villa Rotunda by architect Palladio is, arguably, one of the most significant buildings in architectural history.
+Designed in the late 16th-century as a country house in Vicenza, Italy for a retiring cleric, its captivating elevations would go on to … Continue reading